-2. Leggings for bigger ones.
+Leggings for bigger ones.
 OK, OK.
-Here’s how to make your own boot leggings.
-No, they aren’t tights like the toddler version above.
-But they are still cute.
+They aren’t tights like the toddler version.
+But these boot leggings are still cute.
 And the bonus is that the author shows you how to make a pillow out of the remainder of the sweater.

-8. Pull the wool over your ears.
+Pull the wool over your ears.
 Don’t forget to cover your head.
-Turn a not-so-adorable sweater into a way cool hat.
+Turn a not-so-adorable sweater into a way cool beanie.
 A special lining makes it itch-free.

 This project marries a hood and a scarf into one fashionable item.
 This is a great way to use a lighter weight sweater, as the hood requires a doubling of the material.
 Look for cashmere sweaters or other soft wools.

 Skirt the issue.
 Take the ugliest sweater you can find and make it into a rock star skirt.
 You’ll be the hit of the office party.

 You’ll have an arm to stand on.
 This video has been making the rounds on Facebook, and the sweaters turned into pants are quickly becoming an item on campuses in the northeastern United States.
 They are called “swants.”
 The pattern is tricky but very doable.
 Make sure you choose the largest sweaters available — check your husband’s closet.
 Don’t tell him I told you.